 Depending on the type of help an individual is seeking and what they want to address in sessions, psychotherapy can be conducted in a variety of formats.
 The therapist, along with the patient, may decide on the format best suited to the patient's needs.

-In individual therapy, a patient usually receives one-on-one counseling with their therapist to address the concern(s) that they’re seeing the provider for, whether that’s stress, depression, substance use disorder, or something else.
+In individual therapy, a patient usually receives one-on-one counseling with their therapist to address the concern(s) that they’re seeing the provider for, whether that’s stress, emotional distress, panic disorder, depression, substance use disorder, or something else.

-It can be important to note that therapy and counseling aren't only used to treat mental illnesses; people often get professional help to cope with and move through grief, the end of a relationship, self-esteem issues, or any number of other matters that might occur in a person’s life.
+It can be important to note that therapy and counseling aren't only used to treat a mental illness; people often get professional help to cope with and move through grief, the end of a relationship, self-esteem issues, or any number of other matters that might occur in a person’s life.

 Group therapy is generally conducted in a group setting.
 Individuals in the group may draw strength and alternate perspectives from each other's challenges and successes and know they are not alone in what they are experiencing.